sieve-community/describe/README.md

 ### Spoken Context

 This option dictates the usage of the speech in the video to influence the final summary.
 If set to `False`, the summary will be generated based on only the visuals seen across the video.
 If set to `True`, GPT3.5 will be used first to create shorter summaries which will then be combined at the end to create the final summary.

+### Enable References

+This option will give sentence level references for each sentence in the summary.
+It gives references to audio transcripts, visual captions and objects in the scenes, with start time and end_time indicating the span of each sentence in the video.
+It enables chunk_by_scene by default for better context.